InfluxDB Line Protocol Overview

 It is made up of the following parts:

-• Schema: One of the specified schemas in the base values section below
+• Schema: One of the specified schemas in the core parameters section below

 • Key=Value: Each key-value pair sets a specific parameter for the client